shibukawa/curl_as_dsl/README.rst

-Curl as DSL
+cURL as DSL
 ===================

-This command generates source code from curl command line options.
+This command generates source code from cURL command line options.

 Install
 ---------